Creating a network load balancer using an NGINX Ingress controller

 Configure the controller

-configuration file and specify there the ID of the subnet the network load balancer should run in:controller: service: external: enabled: false internal: enabled: true annotations: yandex.cloud/load-balancer-type: internal yandex.cloud/subnet-id: <subnet_ID>
+and specify in it the ID of the subnet the network load balancer should operate in:controller: service: external: enabled: false internal: enabled: true annotations: yandex.cloud/load-balancer-type: internal yandex.cloud/subnet-id: <subnet_ID>

 -